 Hahaha.
-I'm going to cut off your hair like Loki did to Sif in Norse mythology.
+I'm going to cut off your hair like Loki did to Sif.

 Keep an eye out for me, sweetheart.

-Lilian rose her head and immediately made eye contact with her open bedroom window.
+Lilian raised her head and immediately made eye contact with her open bedroom window.
 The curtains were waving at her.
 She waved back.
 A figure moved into her viewpoint, startling her.

 It was Edna Garvin.

 The letters had grown more violent, and her mother went to drastic measures—a restraining order was put down.

 The love letters had stopped, and Lilian didn't see Edna Garvin for the rest of the school year.